-Table 3-5 summarizes the number of RMS wells that are above the minimum threshold, 2025 interim milestone, and measurable objective as of fall 2023.
+Table 2-5 summarizes the number of RMS wells that are above the minimum threshold, 2025 interim milestone, and measurable objective as of fall 2023.
 This table also includes the groundwater elevation evaluated to the 5-year trendline compared to the SMC.
 About half as few RMS wells reached the 2025 interim milestone based on the 5-year trendline indicating that assessing groundwater elevations solely on the wet conditions observed in WY 2023 is not representative of groundwater elevations during the entire evaluation period.
 Furthermore, a third of RMS wells showed a very slight rising trend over the 5-year period but had a declining trend over the 20-year period, demonstrating the effect of the unusually wet conditions experienced in WY 2023.
 This suggests that the 5-year trends may not reflect average groundwater conditions in the Subbasin.

-N Number of RMS Meeting SMC
+Number of RMS Meeting SMC

-Number of Based on C Based on Observed Measurements Based on 5-year Trendline
+Number of Based on O bserved Mea surements Based on 5-year Trendline

 Aquifer Number of RMS Wells RMS Wells Sampled Fall 2023 1 Minimum Threshold ( indicates Undesirable Result) Interim Milestone 2025 Measurable Objective Minimum Threshold Interim Milestone 2025 Measurable Objective

 180-Foot Aquifer 35 34 32 21 9 30 13 3

 400-Foot Aquifer 43 40 37 24 5 36 12 4

 Deep Aquifers 21 17 5 5 2 2 2 1

 Total 99 91 74 50 16 68 27 8

-Table 3.5 Summary of Croundwator LOVOL SMC as of WY 2023 Summary U Giuliuwalei as ur wr 2025
+Table 2-5.
+Summary of Groundwater Level SMC as of WY 2023

-1 180-Foot Aquifer well, 3 400-Foot Aquifer wells, and 4 Deep Aquifers wells did not have fall 2023 samples.
+11 180-Foot Aquifer well, 3 400-Foot Aquifer wells, and 4 Deep Aquifers wells did not have fall 2023 samples.

-As shown in Table 3-6, in 2019, 2020, 2021, and 2023, there was an undesirable result only in the Deep Aquifers.
+As shown in Table 2-6, in 2019, 2020, 2021, and 2023, there was an undesirable result only in the Deep Aquifers.
 In 2022, there were undesirable results in all 3 aquifers.
 Since an undesirable result in any aquifer constitutes an undesirable result for the Subbasin, there has been a Groundwater Levels SMC undesirable result for all 5 years.